Skip to main content

 • Check that .claude-plugin/marketplace.json exists at the specified path

-• Ensure JSON syntax is valid using claude plugin validate or /plugin validate
+• Ensure JSON syntax is valid and frontmatter is well-formed using claude plugin validate or /plugin validate

 • For private repositories, confirm you have access permissions